5 Ingenious Hacks to Smarten up EEG Data

 5. Pretest and Impedance Check:

 Before kicking off your experiment, check if everything (sensors, respondents etc.) is set up properly and working smoothly.
-Ensure low impedances at all electrodes to be sure that the recorded signal is picking up brain waves instead of electrical noise from the surroundings.
+Ensure low impedance at all electrodes to be sure that the recorded signal is picking up brain waves instead of electrical noise from the surroundings.
 Only then you can be really sure of receiving a stable, reliable EEG signal.
 Don’t let the slogan “hindsight is easier than foresight” become your mantra – be smarter than that and pretest!

 We’re here for you to help smarten up your data.
 Contact our experts at iMotions to get even more tips and tricks that will make your data shine!